DaehwanKimLab/centrifuge/MANUAL.markdown

 </td><td>

-Print a list of UIDs (unique ID) and lengths of sequences.
+Print a list of taxonomic IDs and lengths of the sequences belonging to the same taxonomic IDs.

 </td></tr><tr><td>